cosmo-team/cosmo/README.md

 - Improve assembly and add error correction (iterative construction),
 - Implement dynamic version (necessary for online construction and dynamic error correction),
 - Remove alphabet limitation (currently only supports DNA),
-- Write unit tests (I have some IPython notebooks that have tests in them, so wasn't completely duct-taped together),
+- Write unit tests and refactor (I have some IPython notebooks that have tests in them, so this wasn't completely duct-taped together),
 - Set up continuous integration for [Travis CI][tci],
 - Add Python wrapper (for learning purposes and Python pipelines) with [NetworkX][networkx] style API.